The climate there was always changed from what the rest of America knew.

 It turns out Ed is human after all, and from that point it was easier for us to be on his side.
 Though the writing has its flaws in our opinion, a central mystery that probably only Himes could have come up with kept us forging ahead: a preacher falls out of an apartment building window but lands in a bread basket, the type bakeries once used to deliver large orders.
 The preacher is fine and returns to the building, but somehow another man is found dead minutes later in the same bread basket.
 How he got there and why is utterly baffling.
 The Crazy Kill is weird, but fun and worth a read.
 In the meantime we may go back to the first Coffin Ed/Gravedigger Jones book For Love of Imabelle to see what these guys are all about.

 Science has given humanity a lot over the centuries.
 What will turn out to be one of its most important gifts is its conclusion, widely disseminated beginning in 1950 but by today firmly proven thanks to DNA sequencing, that race doesn’t exist in any scientific way.
 Of course, many don’t consider that fact a gift—but many people also had serious problems with the revelation that the Earth wasn’t flat.
-The concept of anti-black racism came entirely from the human imagination within about the last five-hundred years, principally as a means to justify the trans-Atlantic slave trade.
+The concept of race comes entirely from the human imagination, and anti-black racism dates from within about the last five-hundred years, created principally as a means to justify the trans-Atlantic slave trade.
 Seen in that light, scientific proof that race doesn’t exist represents not new knowledge, but a return to knowledge that was the norm before the drive for riches caused men to deliberately warp human thought as a means to cover for mass cruelty.

 As an imaginary construct, however, race is persistently powerful, which the collection of paperback fronts above and below strongly illustrate.
 We weren’t around when any of these were written, but their existence reveals a surprisingly (to us) lively market in such material.
 Were all the books you see here of great worth?
 Certainly not.
 But even with their flaws—particularly woman-blaming for rape—these books are artifacts of a fascinating racial dialogue that we suspect, on balance, was beneficial.
 We have fifty examples and there are at least a couple dozen more we didn’t include (Black Dicks for Marcie was just a bit too out there).
 Some of those pieces will pop up later in a slightly different themed collection.
 In addition to what you see here, we also put together a related group last year featuring an Asian theme and you can see that here.

-Chester Himes’ cycle of Harlem detective fiction spanned eight complete novels, and one unfinished effort, with four of the paperback editions illustrated by Harry Bennett, whose work you see above.
+Chester Himes’ cycle of Harlem detective fiction spanned eight complete novels, and one unfinished effort, with five of the paperback editions illustrated by Harry Bennett, whose work you see above.
 Himes is world renowned, Bennett somewhat less so, but he was an award winning artist who illustrated hundreds of paperbacks during his career.
-We were reminded of him by a recent entry on Killer Covers, and remembered how much we like these four pieces.
+We were reminded of him by a recent entry on Killer Covers, and remembered how much we like these pieces.
 In contrast to his lushly rendered romance covers, or more conventional crime novel art, these have an almost spontaneous quality.
 Publisher input usually has quite a bit to do with it, but we suspect Bennett was also influenced by Himes’ writing and the Harlem setting, and as a result produced this jazzy art for a jazzy novelist.
 Excellent stuff.